przemyslaw-kruglej/craftsmanship-of-software/README.md

 Testing is rooted in the very concept of software development.
 If there is a chance to support the team by testing a couple of tasks in a time of need, why not do it?
 A little versatility goes a long way.
 Don't think about testing like something worse than writing the code, where <span class="textImportant">testing is in fact a part of the development process</span>.

 <span class="textImportant">Help your team by doing some testing in a time of need.</span> Nothing wrong about it, and <span class="textImportant">having to test some of the other developer's work might just reveal to you how hard testing can get</span>.
-You can easily make it simpler for the testers if you provide information about the task you have done, covered by [Element 15 – Document Your Work and Provide Helping Information for Testers](#element15DocumentYourWorkAndProvideHelpingInformationForTesters).
+You can easily make it simpler for the testers if you provide information about the task you have done, covered by [Element 15 – Document Your Work and Provide Helpful Information for Testers](#element15DocumentYourWorkAndProvideHelpfulInformationForTesters).

 <p class="backToToC"><a href="#listOfElements">&gt; back to the Elements' list</a></p>